bit-trade-one/ADBMM/README_EN.md

 “bimimi” means beautiful ears in Japanese.

-The design file of "Bimimi" is published here.
+The design file of "bimimi" is published here.

 ### [HP-Link](http://bit-trade-one.co.jp/)